Meet the DA

 She is the first woman and first African-American to serve as Los Angeles County District Attorney since the office was established in 1850.

 Read Full Bio

-She is actively involved in the implementation of legislative and voter action, such as the Public Safety Realignment Act and the Three Strikes Resentencing Law.
-She successfully sought legislative reforms, including passage of a new law that gives counties a stronger voice when judges are considering the conditional release of sexually violent predators.
+She is actively involved in the implementation of legislative and voter actions, such as the Public Safety Realignment Act and the Three Strikes Resentencing Law.
+She successfully sought legislative reforms, including passage of a law that gives counties a stronger voice when judges are considering the conditional release of sexually violent predators.

 District Attorney Lacey joined the office in 1986.
 She won national attention for her successful prosecution of the county’s first race-based hate crime murder.